 b.
 Click "Statements & Activity" on the left menu bar

 c.
 Select "Running Balance or Standard Statement Report" for a specific date range or "Find a Transaction" to view specific toll transactions

-The Toll Roads have introduced a new discount program for prepaid FasTrak accounts.
-Starting July 1, 2019, drivers with prepaid FasTrak accounts with The Toll Roads who spend $40 in tolls on The Toll Roads (State Routes 73, 133, 241 and 261) during a statement period receive $1 off every toll accumulated on The Toll Roads the following statement period.
+Drivers with a prepaid FasTrak account are eligible for a monthly frequent driver discount.
+Drivers who spend $40 in tolls on The Toll Roads (State Routes 73, 133, 241 and 261) during a statement period receive $1 off every toll accumulated on The Toll Roads the following statement period.
 The $40 is calculated using the base toll rate (excluding discounts earned during the previous statement period).

-The Toll Roads’ FasTrak accountholders and FasTrak accountholders from other tolling agencies do not receive an automatic $1 discount at The Toll Roads’ tolling location.
+The Toll Roads’ charge and invoice FasTrak accountholders and FasTrak accountholders from other tolling agencies are not eligible for the discount.